corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/reviewing-manual-approvals.md

 curl --insecure -u <username>:<password> -d <REASON> <API-URL>/mgm/<MGM-HOLDING-ID>/decline/<REQUEST-ID>
 ```
  {{< note >}}
-You can only decline requests that are in the `PENDING_MANUAL_APPROVAL` status.
+You can only decline requests that have the status `PENDING_MANUAL_APPROVAL`.
 {{< /note >}}